 You could try a position near a window where the plant gets good light but not direct sunlight.
 However many growers simply bring them inside when they are in flower, and them for only 5 – 6 days at a time before resting them

-Cymbidiums love lots of feeding, we prefer the liquid fertilizer, once every 2 weeks over summer and regular watering once a week, to help produce the flower spikes that cymbidium orchids are loved for.
+Cymbidiums love lots of feeding, we prefer the liquid fertiliser, once every 2 weeks over summer and regular watering once a week, to help produce the flower spikes that these wonderful orchids are loved for.

 - Aerangis Orchids